Diversity and Inclusion

-- The club’s chair Mr Tony Lloyd and Welfare Officer Ms Jude Savage have overall responsibility for implementation of the policy.
+- The club’s chairman and Welfare Officer have overall responsibility for implementation of the policy.

-- The Club’s Welfare Officer is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers.
+- The Aboyne Tennis Club’s Welfare Officer, Judith Brown-Kerr, is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers.

 - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure.